diodesign/diosix/README.md

 If I haven't broken the kernel, the emulator will start up in your ncurses-friendly terminal, and boot the tiny operating system.
 QEMU will be automatically killed after a timeout period, typically 10 seconds.
 This is because the kernel cannot, right now, power off the system; an ACPI driver to handle power management will eventually be written, and until then we have to kill QEMU manually.
-If you want to see the kernel's detailed debugging output via the serial port, boot QEMU headless and the serial port will be logged to the terminal.
+If you want to see the kernel's detailed debugging output via the serial port, boot QEMU headless, and the serial port will be logged to the terminal.

 ```
 make run-headless